lightdash/lightdash/.github/ISSUE_TEMPLATE/feature-request.md

 ---
-name: Feature request (big feature)
+name: Feature request
 about: Suggest an idea for Lightdash!
-Big features take > 1 week to plan + build.
 title: ''
 labels: feature-request
 assignees: ''